School Mental Health Program Staff and Schools

 rspiegler@som.umaryland.edu

-Rachel “Rikki” Spiegler is an LCSW-C and an ADHD Certified Clinical Services Provider.
-She received her Masters in Social Work from the University of Maryland School of Social Work.
+Rachel “Rikki” Spiegler is a licensed clinical social worker and an ADHD-certified clinical services provider.
+She received her Master's in Social Work from the University of Maryland School of Social Work.
 For four years, Rikki worked in a non-public school providing individual, group, and family counseling services as well as social skills training to students ages 10-21 with diagnoses of Autism Spectrum Disorder, ADHD, anxiety, depression, language processing challenges, and learning differences.
 In private practice, Rikki provided therapeutic services to children, adolescents, young adults, and their families.
 Rikki is currently working in Baltimore City Schools as a school-based clinician and is passionate about taking a supportive, strengths-based approach to providing comprehensive services to children and their families.

 Janai Springer (she/her)